lindsaysteinbach/cssi-prework-jquery-events-cssi-prework-2016/README.md

 $(this).slideDown(2000);
 ```

-This works, but we're repeating the lookup for the HTML element with the ID of stuff multiple times.
+This works, but we're repeating the lookup for the HTML element with the ID multiple times.

 Instead we can do this: